 One of my favourite creative writing assignments is the Fairy Tales with a Twist project.
 I love this activity because learners not only need to understand the text, but it also requires them put a spin on the story and create an original piece of work.
 Students need to zoom in on and evaluate which crucial elements they need in order to provide the reader with a familiar story and which aspects of the text they want to change to rewrite the story from a new perspective.

 TV Show Tasting or Book Tasting with a Creative Writing Component

 Have you thought about turning your persuasive writing workshop into an activity that also strengthens learners' response to text skills?
-Learners need to watch the first episode of three of four TV shows and take notes of the main events, characters, and the strengths and weaknesses of the episode.
-Once they have completed this part of the assignment, they need to create a persuasive media product to convince their peers to continue watching the TV series they enjoyed the most.
+Learners need to watch the first episode of three or four TV shows and take notes of the main events, characters, and the strengths and weaknesses of the episode.
+Once they completed this part of the assignment, they need to create a persuasive media product to convince their peers to continue watching the TV series they enjoyed the most.
 Of course, you could do this project with a novel if you are not comfortable with showing TV shows in class.
 Instead, you could ask students to read the first chapter of three or four different novels, then, produce a media product that showcases learners' ability to employ persuasive writing techniques.

 If you are ready to try these activities in your ESL classes, you might like to check out these ready-to-use resources to cut down on your prep time: